 Unusual Options Activity Insight: Oracle

-On Tuesday, shares of Oracle (NYSE:ORCL) saw unusual options activity.
-After the option alert, the stock price moved up to $88.64.
+Shares of Oracle (NYSE:ORCL) saw some unusual options activity on Wednesday.
+Following the unusual option alert, the stock price moved up to $90.17.

 - Sentiment: BULLISH